Published June 7, 2023

 '@using IronBarCode

 IronBarcode must be licensed to be used for deployment.
-You can get your 30-day free trial license key from here.
+You can get your free trial license key from here.
 Add the following lines of code to Program.cs file:

 using IronBarCode;